 Prior to Microsoft’s fix, there were two options to discover future admin assignments for less privileged users:

-- Through Azure AD portal, by checking the “pending request” page for a future role assignment of a higher-tier admin.
+- Through Entra ID (formerly Azure AD) portal, by checking the “pending request” page for a future role assignment of a higher-tier admin.

 - Via a script, using the Resource Graph.

 a) Required permissions:

 List scheduled role eligibility requests: Requires: ReadWrite.AzureAD